 I’d picked up more than a thousand new Twitter followers in a few hours, but the viral tweet had had no real impact on my core business or anything else that I do.

 Books sales and website hits have remained constant during #ducktweet, with not a single peak or trough.
 During #ducktweet mania I averaged exactly the same number of books daily that I’d been selling each day the previous month.
-I put this down to having my core marketing activity in place, which is successfully driving sales as it was.
+I put this down to having my core marketing activity in place, which is successfully driving sales already.

 But you might well say, ‘Well, you’re selling books, not ducks!
 If you were selling ducks, you might have won some business!’

-And then I compared #ducktweet to the additional marketing activities which impact my book sales.
+And then I compared #ducktweet to the additional marketing activities which impact upon my book sales.